BrickMMO/tasks/documentation.markdown

 2. For a new version of an existing application you will need to add a new page for the new version and add the appropriate link on the About Website home page.

    - Create a new page for the new version.
-   - Add a description of the new version and a list of contributores.
+   - Add a description of the new version and a list of contributors.
    - Add a link on the home page to the new version page.

 3. If you are simply adding a new feature to an existing version, you will only need to modify the existing version page.